 Amazon Web Services (AWS)

 A third-party file hosting site where course teams can store course assets, such as problem files and videos.
 If videos are posted on both YouTube and AWS, the AWS version of the video serves as a backup in case the YouTube video does not play.

 The category of graded student work, such as homework, exams, and exercises.
 For more information, see Establishing a Grading Policy For Your Course.

 A CAPA (computer assisted personalized approach) problem refers to any of the problem types that are implemented in the edX platform by the

 Other assessment methods are also available, and implemented using other XBlocks.
 An open response assessment is an example of a non-CAPA problem type.

 A document issued to an enrolled learner who successfully completes a course with the required passing grade.
 Not all edX courses offer certificates, and not all learners enroll as certificate candidates.

-For information about setting up certificates for your course, see Setting Up Certificates.
+For information about setting up certificates for your course, see Setting Up Certificates in Studio.

 A problem that prompts learners to select one or more options from a list of possible answers.
 For more information, see Checkbox Problem.